martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/Using wordpress for open courses – #ocTEL chat summarised.md

   - /using-wordpress-open-courses-octel-chat-summarised/
 ---

-# Using wordpress for open courses – #ocTEL chat summarised

 The 2014 version of [Open Course in Technology Enhanced Learning (ocTEL)](http://octel.alt.ac.uk/) started last week.
 The course is free and open to all.

 My plan for this course is to keep half an eye out for things that might interest me.
 I don’t expect to be closely involved in conversations, or in knowledge creation, as I’m not sure how much time I’ll have to commit.